x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/setSessionAttr_en.md

     Format: `PreferredPeriod: 60`

-- PreferredStrict ( *boolean* ): Specifies whether the node selection is strict mode.
+- PreferredStrict ( *boolean* ): Whether the node selection is strict mode.
 The default value is false, non-strict mode.

     When specified as strict mode, the node can only be selected from the instance value specified by the parameter "Preferredinstance". if "Preferredinstance" does not specify an instance value, this parameter does not take effect.

     Format: `PreferredStrict: true`

+- PreferredConstraint ( *string* ): The constraint of the preferred instance.
+The default value is "", no constraint.

+    The values are as follows:

+    - "primaryonly": Pick only the primary instance as the preferred instance.
+    - "secondaryonly": Pick only the secondary instance as the preferred instance.
+    - "": no constraint.

+    When setting constraints, the behavior specified by this parameter needs to be consistent with the parameter PreferredInstance.
+If PreferredInstance is "S", PreferredConstraint should be "secondaryonly".

+    Format: `PreferredConstraint: "secondaryonly"`

-- Timeout ( *number* ): Specify the timeout period for the session to perform operations, error message will be returned when timeout, in milliseconds, the default value is -1.
+- Timeout ( *number* ): The timeout period for the session to perform operations, error message will be returned when timeout, in milliseconds, the default value is -1.

     The minimum value of this parameter is 1000 milliseconds, and a value of -1 means no timeout detection is performed.